Install WordPress

 Step 4: Set up wp-config.php

-When we created a file called login.php file that contained the name of the database (e.g. linuxdb), the name of the database user (e.g., webapp), and the user's password. we followed the same general process that WordPress follows.
-However, instead of login.php, WordPress uses a file called wp-config.php that we will have to edit.
+When we created the login.php file that contained the name of the database (e.g. linuxdb), the name of the database user (e.g., webapp), and the user's password, we followed the same general process that WordPress follows.
+Instead of login.php, WordPress uses a file called wp-config.php.
+We have to edit that file.

 Follow these general steps: